 - Experience our Sunday services, in person or online, for messages in word and song that will speak to you and support you, right where you are on your spiritual journey.
-Focusing on universal truth, the Sunday talks pull from many spiritual traditions, including some you might not have thought of (think Winnie the Pooh).
+Focusing on universal truth, the Sunday talks pull from many spiritual traditions.
 You can also watch or listen to many past services.

 - If you have children, from infant to high school, they will be embraced and loved by our talented staff and volunteers in the programs for Children & Families and high schoolers.
 Near the end of the service, the children are brought to the sanctuary to be blessed by everyone in attendance.

 - After services, you are invited to come to the patio, have a cup of coffee or tea, visit the Welcome table for more information and allow us the privilege of welcoming you.